contiamo/tucson/README.md

 ### Custom decoders

 Why did we call them decoders?
-They're basically a function that takes an `any` and returns `{ type: "success", value: T } | { type: "error", value: "should be pleasing to the eye" }`, so you can quickly come up with domain-specific decoders and not be tied up with an opinionated library. `tuscon` takes care of composition so you can easily set up the building blocks that are right for you.
+They're basically a function that takes an `any` and returns `{ type: "success", value: T } | { type: "error", value: "should be pleasing to the eye" }`, so you can quickly come up with domain-specific decoders and not be tied up with an opinionated library. `tucson` takes care of composition so you can easily set up the building blocks that are right for you.

-With custom decoders, however, you are responsible that they don't thrown runtime errors, a guarantee that `tuscon`'s primitives will keep for you.
+With custom decoders, however, you are responsible that they don't thrown runtime errors, a guarantee that `tucson`'s primitives will keep for you.

 ## Alternatives

-Have a look at the following projects that can be suitable alternatives to `tuscon` depending on your needs:
+Have a look at the following projects that can be suitable alternatives to `tucson` depending on your needs:

 - `yup`
 - `joi`